 Canning people are generous people.
 Every person that I know who preserves enjoys sharing their canned goods and giving them as gifts.
 A pretty label on a canning jar is akin to love in my opinion.
 I created these farmhouse labels for homemade canned foods to be properly labeled, but more importantly so that people like you can spread the love.

 Nothing tastes better than homemade jam on a thick slice of bread.
 There is something about eating a bit of summer out of a jar in the middle of the winter.
 For as long as I can remember, I have been preserving jams, pickles, applesauce, and other yummy things.

 Printable Farmhouse Labels

-Farmhouse style interior decorating is so pretty.
-I currently live in the suburbs of a large city on the prairies and there is no farmhouse in sight, BUT decorating with burlap and painters drop-cloth and white walls are my jam, pun intended.
+Farmhouse-style interior decorating is so pretty.
+When I designed these, I was living in the suburbs of a large city on the prairies and where there was no farmhouse in sight, BUT decorating with burlap and painters drop-cloth and white walls are my jam, pun intended.

 These farmhouse labels can be paired with some twine, a little burlap, or if you prefer, some gingham to make a trendy little gift or decor for your pantry.

 At first, I created these to say ‘HOMEMADE Jam’.
 But, if you like to make things in jars, jams are likely not the only thing you can make.
 There are labels for different types of jam as well as blank labels with ‘HOMEMADE Jam’ and ‘MADE WITH LOVE’ so that you can personalize them with your favorite canned goods.